gulpjs/glob-watcher/README.md

 ##### `options.delay`

-The delay to wait before triggering the `callback`.
+The delay to wait before triggering the `fn`.
 Useful for waiting on many changes before doing the work on changed files, e.g. find-and-replace on many files.

 Type: `Number`